Recoupling coefficients and quantum entropies: Recoupling coefficients and tripartite quantum marginals

-where the sum extends over Young diagrams whose normalisation is close to the eigenvalues associated to $\rho_{ABC}$ as specified above.
-Since the number of terms in the sum can be upper-bounded by $\poly(k)$, we can find sequences of Young diagrams satisfying \eqref{assumption-Conv} and \eqref{assumptionHS}.
+where the sum extends over Young diagrams with $k$ boxes and at most $a$, $b$, etc.\ rows, whose normalisation is close to the eigenvalues associated to $\rho_{ABC}$ as specified above.
+Since the number of terms in the sum is again upper-bounded by $\poly(k)$, we can find sequences of Young diagrams satisfying \cref{assumption-Conv} and \cref{assumptionHS}.

-We will now prove the converse statement.
-Suppose that there exists a sequence of Young diagrams for which \eqref{converse} does not hold.
-Passing to a subsequence, we may in fact assume that
+We now prove the converse statement.
+For this, we consider a sequence of Young diagrams \cref{assumption-Conv} whose limit $(r_A, r_B, \ldots)$ is \emph{not} associated to any tripartite density operator on $\CC^{abc}$.
+For each $k$, we choose quantum states $\sigma_{(ABC)^k}$ such that